 Heading South toward Mount Mitchell, North Carolina’s highest point, you’ll find even more places to stay where you are surrounded by nature, waterfalls and spectacular views including Carolina Hemlocks Recreation Area & Campground, Black Mountain & Briar Bottom Campgrounds, Albert’s Lodge at Mt.
 Mitchell, the Mount Mitchell Golf Club & Lodge, and nearby Alpine Inn and pet-friendly Inn on Mill Creek.

 Just off the Parkway outside Asheville lies the beautiful outdoor backdrop of Rutherford County and Lake Lure, famous for the filming of “Dirty Dancing.”
 Portions of “The Last of the Mohicans” were filmed nearby at Chimney Rock.
 You can hike these areas and enjoy the waterfalls and lake while relaxing at The Esmeralda Inn & Restaurant, luxurious yet hospitable and eco-friendly accommodations and dining.
 Close by are the outdoor playgrounds of Hendersonville and Brevard/ Transylvania County where you can find the Carl Sandburg Home National Historic Site, and hiking, biking, waterfalls and other recreation opportunities in DuPont State Recreational Forest, Gorges State Park, and Pisgah National Forest.
 A former NASA facility in the national forest now named the Pisgah Astronomical Research Institute (PARI) offers public events and scheduled visits to enjoy its 200-acre campus and nighttime views.
-Outdoor-oriented and fully equipped lodging is available in Flat Rock (South of Hendersonville) on a lake at Mill House Lodge and in the Brevard area at the five pet-friendly Cabins at Seven Foxes or one of three restfully serene Trout House Falls Luxury Waterfront Vacation Rentals.
+Outdoor-oriented and fully equipped lodging is available in the Brevard area at the five pet-friendly Cabins at Seven Foxes or one of three restfully serene Trout House Falls Luxury Waterfront Vacation Rentals.

 The southern end of the Parkway meanders through rhododendron, spruce and fir trees, tunnels built by the CCC, and rock faces dripping from natural springs, and showcases eye-popping vistas of row upon row of hazy mountain ranges.
 At Milepost 408.6, Mount Pisgah offers many options: hiking to the top of the peak, overnight lodging at either the campground or the Pisgah Inn with its amazing long-range views, browsing the gift shop and country store, and enjoying a meal at the full-service restaurant.
 If you’re lucky you’ll get a table with a view!
 At Milepost 451.2, Waterrock Knob is another highlight offering 360-degree views from almost 6,000 feet.
 A small visitor center, restrooms and a park store are seasonally available.

 In Haywood County, Waynesville and Maggie Valley provide numerous festivals, hiking, skiing and tubing, farms, access to Cataloochee Valley in the Great Smoky Mountains National Park where you can see the recently reintroduced elk, and much more.
-The resort town of Maggie Valley offers a multitude of lodging options from log cabin mountain retreats to inns and villas, including restored 18th century cabins at Boyd Mountain Log Cabins, Cataloochee Ranch at 5,000 feet elevation with direct access into the Great Smoky Mountains National Park, peaceful and pet-friendly Country Cabins, creekside Jonathan Creek Inn & Villas and rustic Nestled Inn The Woods Vacation Cabin Rentals.
+The resort town of Maggie Valley offers a multitude of lodging options from log cabin mountain retreats to inns and villas, including restored 18th century cabins at Boyd Mountain Log Cabins, Cataloochee Ranch at 5,000 feet elevation with direct access into the Great Smoky Mountains National Park, peaceful and pet-friendly Country Cabins, or creekside Jonathan Creek Inn & Villas.
 The southern terminus of the Parkway lies at the eastern entrance to the Great Smoky Mountains National Park, in Cherokee, North Carolina, home of the Eastern Band of the Cherokee Indians and the seasonal outdoor drama “Unto These Hills.”

 To continue reading about Nature & Outdoors Along the Blue Ridge Parkway regions in Virginia, click here.